kailas711/Tensor_Projects/README.md

 # Machine Learning Portfolio

-Explore the repository featuring a series of machine learning projects i've done from various online sources , encompassing **Classical Machine Learning, Boosting Algorithms, and Recommender Systems.** 🚀
+Explore the repository featuring a series of machine learning projects i've done from various online sources , encompassing Classical Machine Learning techniques like **Rregression, Classification, Clustering and Boosting Algorithms** 🚀

-Each project, crafted for academic and self-learning purposes is presented in the form of Jupyter Notebooks.
+Each project, is done for academic and self-learning purposes is presented in the form of Jupyter Notebooks.

 **Tools Utilized:** NumPy, Pandas, Seaborn, Matplotlib, Scikit-learn, Hyperopt, TPOT and many more... 🛠️